Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Results

-The divergence between descriptive fit and causal fidelity also represents a difference in error structure (Fig.~\ref{fig:fig3}a).
-In descriptive evaluation, error variance was dominated by outcome type among all three models (92.8\%-94.5\%), and prompting method contributed less than 1\%.
-However, the structure of causal error reorganized.
-The contribution of outcome type declined to 20.6\%-40.8\%, while method and outcome-by-method interactions jointly accounted for 21.4\%-65.1\% of variance.
-The three models showed similar qualitative shifts from outcome-dominated descriptive error to a more distributed causal error structure, although the dimensions most amplified differed somewhat across models.
-GPT showed greater country-related heterogeneity (41.8\% from country and its interactions), Claude showed the strongest amplification of method and its interactions (65.1\% combined), and Gemini retained both a relatively large outcome main effect (40.8\%) and substantial method-related variance (40.2\% combined for method and outcome-by-method interactions).
+The divergence between statistical realism and treatment-effect accuracy extends beyond their averages to their error structures (Fig.~\ref{fig:fig3}a).
+For statistical realism, error variance was dominated by outcome type in all three models (92.8\%-94.5\%), and prompting method contributed less than 1\%.
+The structure of treatment-effect error differed.
+Outcome type declined to 20.6\%-40.8\%, while method and outcome-by-method interactions jointly accounted for 21.4\%-65.1\% of variance.
+All three models showed similar qualitative shifts from outcome-dominated error to a more distributed structure, although the dimensions most amplified differed.
+GPT showed greater country-related heterogeneity (41.8\% from country and its interactions), Claude the strongest amplification of method and its interactions (65.1\% combined), and Gemini retained both a large outcome main effect (40.8\%) and method-related variance (40.2\% combined for method and outcome-by-method interactions).
+Practically, the factors that drive treatment-effect error contribute little to statistical realism error, so an evaluation confined to realism may look for error in the wrong places.

-Similar structural shifts replicated in two additional datasets (Fig.~\ref{fig:fig3}b).
-Variance decomposition likewise showed that descriptive and causal error diverged along different dimensions in the two designs.
-In the Spampatti dataset, this divergence reflected a reallocation of variance from the outcome-method interaction to the main effects of outcome and method, with the latter contributing more strongly to causal error.
-While in the Većkalov dataset, the divergence was carried more by shifts in the relative contributions of outcome (from 2.7\% to 28.4\%) and country (from 64.1\% to 49.7\%).
-Across datasets, the divergence was robust, although the dimensions along which it emerged varied with experimental design.
+The two errors were also structured differently in the replication datasets, although the baseline structures themselves differed from ICPC (Fig.~\ref{fig:fig3}b).
+In the Spampatti dataset, MAE variance was dominated by method and its interaction with country (87.5\% combined), and ATE error variance shifted toward outcome (42.4\%) alongside method (30.8\%).
+In the Većkalov dataset, MAE variance was dominated by country (64.1\%), and in ATE error the contribution of outcome rose from 2.7\% to 28.4\% while that of country fell to 49.7\%.
+The dominant dimensions differ with experimental design, but in all three datasets the two errors follow different structures.